MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 author: bezhan-msft
 ms.service: powerquery
 ms.topic: conceptual
-ms.date: 5/4/2021
+ms.date: 5/12/2021
 ms.author: bezhan
 LocalizationGroup: reference
 ---

 # Additional connector functionality

-This article outlines different types of extra connector functionality that connector developers may want to invest in.
+This article provides indormation about different types of additional connector functionality that connector developers might want to invest in.
 For each type, this article outlines availability and instructions to enable the functionality.

 ## Authentication

-While implementing authentication is outlined in the [authentication](handlingauthentication.md) article, there are other methods which connector owners may be interested in offering.
+While implementing authentication is covered in the [authentication](handlingauthentication.md) article, there are other methods that connector owners might be interested in offering.

 ### Windows authentication